-Before doing anything, take time out to remember your past.
+Before giving any teenage relationships advice, take time out to remember your past.
 How old were you when your hormones kicked in and you eagerly anticipated your first kiss?
 Were you scared to talk to the object of your affection, or did it come naturally for you?
 Did you have teenage relationships?
-Did you feel comfortable talking to your parents about them?
+Were you comfortable talking to your parents about them?
 Did your values match those of your parents?
 How has your story unfolded?

-Each person’s pages are filled with unique knowledge and experiences that have made them who they are and it would be wrong to expect all parents to teach their teenagers the same curriculum for life.
+Each person’s pages are filled with unique knowledge and experiences that have made them who they are.
+It would be wrong to expect all parents to teach their teenagers the same curriculum for life.
 Conversations about dating and relationships are complex.
-Undoubtedly, as each parent ponders what to say, their past experiences will come into play as will their values and beliefs.
+Each parent should ponder what to say.
+In addition, be mindful that past experiences will come into play, as will values and beliefs.

-This template is designed to assist with conversational formulation—building your way into sensical discussions with your teenager will help you say what you want to say in an organized and thought-out manner.
+This template is designed to assist with moving forward to have the conversations that you need to have.
+It isn’t a script, but it will help pave the way for logical discussions with your teenager.
+And you will be more prepared to you say what you want in an organized and thought-out manner.
 Take time to turn the questions over in your mind as these are important lessons for your child.
 Building a foundation of trust and reciprocity will go a long way.

-What values and beliefs do you want to pass on to your teenager?
+Next, think about what values and beliefs do you want to pass on to your teenager?
 This is a tricky thing, as he may not agree with you.
 Open yourself up and allow for opinions to be expressed.
 Having an open mind will be more conducive to your relationship and to the conversations to follow.
-It’s okay to disagree, but trying to get your point across with force, shame, or fear will cause your teenager to withdraw.
-You’ll want to keep this conversation going and using a lot of “what-if” scenarios will help illustrate your point of view.
+While it’s okay to disagree, trying to get your point across with force, shame, or fear will cause your teenager to withdraw.
+You’ll want to keep this conversation going.
+Using a lot of “what-if” scenarios will help illustrate your point of view.

+Finally, how to communicate.
 Lack of communication can cause serious problems in dating and teenage relationships.
-It is imperative that your teen understands the importance of knowing what is acceptable or not in terms of how he wants to be treated and how he will treat others.
+Your teenager must understand the importance of knowing what is acceptable or not in terms of how he wants people to treat him and how he will treat others.
 How and what to communicate to his partner will be a life-long learning process.

-It’s important to know that a parent can’t cover all of the conversational ground about dating and relationships in one sitting—these conversations should be ongoing and ever-evolving.
+Keep in mind—a parent can’t cover all of the conversational ground about dating and relationships in one sitting.
+These conversations should be ongoing and ever-evolving.
 Be sure to ask your teen questions about her experiences, and keep telling stories of your own.
 Stories from your past are interesting to her and are the ultimate ice-breakers.

-Good luck, take your time, and remember: this can be a fun (really!) experience that creates a strong bond between you and your teen.
+Good luck and take your time.
+Remember—this can be a fun experience that creates a strong bond between you and your teen.